eiriktsarpalis/typeshape-csharp/README.md

 }
 ```

-Users can extract the typeshape model for a given type either using the built-in source generator:
+Users can extract the shape model for a given type either using the built-in source generator:

 ```C#
 ITypeShape<MyPoco> shape = TypeShapeProvider.GetShape<MyPoco>();